-When Ezekiel was telling this parable to his fellow 10,000 Jews in Babylon, everything he told them thus far in the parable was recent history.
+When Ezekiel was telling this parable to the 10,000 Jews in Babylon, everything he told them thus far in the parable was recent history.
 Ezekiel and the 10,000 Jews living in exile in Babylon knew all about the various kings and their international politics.
 But Ezekiel and his fellow Jews in Babylon were left with some troubling questions; the same questions that God asks in verse 15: Will Zedekiah succeed?
 Will his ploy to enlist help from Egypt work?
 Will Israel be freed from Babylonian control?

 Check back in to the next post as we come to the part of the parable that is a prophecy about the future, and how it can help us when have lost or are losing hope!

 The Tree: King Jehoiachin of Jerusalem who was exiled to Babylon at the same time as Ezekiel.